zeus-12/uxie/README.md

 ## TODOS

-- [x] add images to some free provider or cloudinary: use cloudinary for storage => also provides the getFirstPage of pdf thing. (see whether i should save this or call this every time => on how much resource it takes)
+- [ ] maybe switch file uploadingt to cloudinary => also provides the getFirstPage of pdf thing. (see whether i should save this or call this every time => on how much resource it takes)
 - [ ] optimistic update for file page after adding a new file
-- [ ] integrate yjs or whatever for realtime note editing for blocknotes (eg already existing)
 - [ ] fix seo stuff, use next-seo
 - [ ] store highlights as plain json. it was super dumb to store it as separate tables.
+- [ ] setup permissions inside liveblocks dashboard
+- [ ] see if u can see all the users in the liveblocks room
 - [ ] have a "summarise" text option right next to highlight text on selecting the text.

 ## Features to pitch